-I have been enameling for over 24 years and worked with various brands of kilns.
-I began teaching enameling in 2000 upon retuning to the Continental US.
+Before creating Patsy Croft Kilns brand, I have been enameling for over 24 years and worked with various brands of kilns.
+I began teaching enameling in 2000 upon returning to the Continental US.
 Visiting schools to teach workshops was a good way to see many brands of kilns, how they worked and how they hold up.

-From my experience I saw many that wobbled when opening and closing the door or a latch that had to be pushed hard to close the door.
+From my experience I saw many enameling kilns that wobbled when opening and closing the door or a jewelry kiln with a latch that had to be pushed hard to close the door.
 On some the hinge and latch deteriorated quickly.
-I have seen kilns spike in temperature and destroy an artist’s work.
-In searching for a small kiln that I could move around easily, I bought several.
-But I still could not find one to do the job as stated or did not wobble, etc.
+I have seen enameling kilns spike in temperature and destroy an artist’s work.
+In searching for a small kiln that was portable that I could move around easily, I bought several.
+But I still could not find one that was of the quality I expect.

 The hinges are original and the latching system again is completely intact.
 And it has never spiked or stopped working.
-After four years of asking these gentlemen, they agreed to build a small version of my original kiln.
-And it is built in the US. —The Patsy Croft Kiln.
+After four years of asking these gentlemen, they agreed to build a small kiln version of my original kiln.
+And it is built in the US. —The Patsy Croft Kilns.

-With our small fire box of 5″ x 5″ x 5″ and an over all exterior size of 10″ x 10″ x 16″ it can sit on a kitchen counter if you do not have a studio.
+With our small kiln fire box of 6″ x 6″ x 6″ and an overall exterior size of 11″ x 11″ x 18″ it can sit on a kitchen counter for home use, or fit in a small studio.
 With 1560 watts, 13 Amps and 120 Volts it can be plugged into a standard outlet.
 In my moving my studio 12-13 times I loved to be able to arrive in a new location and just plug her in and get started.

 And that is exactly what you can do.
-The kiln fires to enameling temperature in 5 minutes.
-If you want to enamel after arriving home from a day job, in 5 minutes you are ready to play.
-For me there are times I just want to fire up the kiln and test a few colors and not have to wait an hour or so.
+The enameling kiln 66F-TEW fires to enameling temperature in 10 minutes.
+If you want to enamel after arriving home from a day job, in 10 minutes you are ready to play.
+You can see a collection of my cloisonne enamel jewelry works – made with Patsy Croft Kilns!